 I enrolled in the sculpture department at the Yale School of Art and Architecture, in order to study under James Rosati.
 At Yale I was reunited with both Louis Finkelstein and Bob Wirth, and met Bernard Chaet, who taught me how to draw well.

 I was lucky to have had so many remarkable people take me under their wings.
-Over the course of more than sixty years, I think I have managed to become an artist.
+Over the course of more than seventy years, I think I have managed to become an artist.
 The road has been long and at times difficult, but the reward – that every day I do what I love – has made it all worthwhile.